Concentrated Geo-Privacy: Concentrated Geo-Privacy

 \begin{theorem} Let ${M}_1:U\rightarrow V_1$ be $\rho_1$-CGP, let ${M}_2:U\times V_1 \rightarrow V_2$ be $\rho_2$-CGP w.r.t. its first argument.
 Then the mechanism ${M}:U\rightarrow V_1\times V_2$ defined by ${M}(x)=({M}_1(x),{M}_2(x,{M}_1(x))$ is $(\rho_1+\rho_2)$-CGP. \end{theorem} Note that if $\rho_2=0$ in Lemma \ref{lm:cgp_comp}, which means that $M_2(x, y_1)$ does not depend on $x$, then the lemma degenerates into the post-processing property of CGP, which also follows from property (3) of Lemma~\ref{lm:renyi_prop}.

-\paragraph{A negative result on the composability of $(\varepsilon,\delta)$-GP} It turns out that basic composition (Lemma \ref{lm:gp_basic_comp}) is the best we can do for GP, i.e., the privacy loss in a $k$-fold composition has to grow linearly in $k$, even if the composed mechanism is allowed to have $\delta>0$.
-This stands in contrast with $(\varepsilon,\delta)$-DP, where advanced composition theorems are known to achieve an $\tilde{O}(\sqrt{k})$ growth for any negligible $\delta>0$.
+\paragraph{A negative result on the composability of $(\varepsilon,\delta)$-GP.} It turns out that basic composition (Lemma \ref{lm:gp_basic_comp}) is the best we can do for GP, i.e., the privacy loss in a $k$-fold composition has to grow linearly in $k$, even if the composed mechanism is allowed to have $\delta>0$.
+This stands in contrast with $(\varepsilon,\delta)$-DP, where advanced composition theorems are known to achieve an $\tilde{O}(\sqrt{k})$ growth\footnote{Thus, composition results tighter than that of Dwork and Roth \cite{dwork2014algorithmic} under standard $(\varepsilon,\delta)$-DP (e.g., \cite{kairouz2015composition, murtagh2015complexity}) also do not have counterparts under $(\varepsilon,\delta)$-GP.} for any negligible $\delta>0$.

 To formalize this result, we first note that $(\varepsilon,\delta)$-GP can also be characterized by R\'{e}nyi divergences, by replacing $\varepsilon$ with $\varepsilon\cdot\dist(x,x')$ in the characterization of standard DP: \begin{lemma} A mechanism $M:U\rightarrow V$ is $(\varepsilon,\delta)$-GP iff for all $x,x'\in U$, $D_{\infty}^{\delta}(\mathcal{M}(x)\|\mathcal{M}(x')) \leq \varepsilon\cdot \mathrm{dist}(x,x')$ and $D_{\infty}^{\delta}(\mathcal{M}(x')\|\mathcal{M}(x)) \leq \varepsilon\cdot \mathrm{dist}(x,x')$. \end{lemma}